 Fleet Energy Depot Overview

-A FED is not a single product.
+Note that a FED is not a single product.
 It is an integrated system: energy and power equipment, charging hardware, depot layout and traffic choreography, safety systems, edge compute and data pipelines, and operations software.
 When designed correctly, FEDs decouple fleet growth from utility upgrade timelines while improving uptime and lowering cost-per-mile.

 Why FEDs Exist